MELISSA BLOCK, Host:

 ELIZABETH SHOGREN: Interior Secretary Dirk Kempthorne says recent research about polar bears tells a bleak story.

-Mr. DIRK KEMPTHORNE (Secretary of the Interior): Polar bears are one of nature's ultimate survivors.
+BLOCK: Polar bears are one of nature's ultimate survivors.
 They're able to live and thrive in one of the world's harshest environments, but there's concern that their habitat may literally be melting.

 SHOGREN: Officials from the Federal Fish and Wildlife Service drafted a proposal to list the bears as threatened.
 They cite recent studies about polar bears reduced to cannibalism and drowning in waters off Alaska.
 Even more persuasive was a long term study of bears in Hudson Bay, Canada.
 It documents a 22 percent loss in bear population because the sea ice they depend on is disappearing.
 And many studies by climate scientists predict that the loss of sea ice is accelerating across the Arctic.